kuhree/www/src/content/notes/on-editors.md

 ## Notepad (and Notepad++)

 In the beginning there was Notepad.
-It was on every machine by default.
+It was on every (Windows) machine by default.
 It opened every type of file whether it was supported or not.

-It was my first introduction into source code.
-I was downloading Bloons TD5  tweak/crack/hack for every iOS jailbreak I had available to me.
+It was my first introduction into source code, downloading Bloons TD5 tweak/crack/hack for every iOS jailbreak I had available to me.

 A truly GOATED series by the way.
 I've since spent way too much actual money on this game) highly recommend checking it out if you enjoy tower defense types.
+Still not sure if I ever outgrew the script kiddie phase.

 Notepad was/is great, and Notepad++ is even better when I'm editing game files on Windows.

-These days, I'm not on windows all that often.
+These days, I'm not on windows all too often.
 So let's see what else is out there.

-I didn't really think about editors all that much until we started coding in school.

 ## Eclipse